Reglament989/CryptoFarm/README.md

 * Note: for first start __YOU NEED CONFIRM YOURS ACCOUNT__
 * Check for work!

+> Don't forget to get a token from BotFather for status_bot.py and put it in [config.py](https://github.com/Reglament989/CryptoFarm/blob/master/config.py)

 Thanks
 -----------
 This script was written by